The MMSt Thesis

 The length and structure of the Faculty of Information Master’s theses may vary widely depending on their disciplinary context.
 The general guideline is that the length of a thesis, and the scope of work it reflects, should be proportionate to the 2.0 FCE allotted to the thesis in the MMSt program.
 The minimum length of a thesis should be determined in consultation with the supervisory committee, but the maximum length should not exceed 21,000 words (including notes, but excluding appendices, bibliography, tables, and figures).
 The student and supervisor are responsible for keeping the scope of the work within these limits, and should agree on a target length at the proposal stage.
 Theses that exceed the length limit may not be permitted to go forward for defence.

 The format and scope of the thesis project will be determined by the supervisory committee based on the expectations and norms of the disciplines the thesis draws upon.
 In some cases, a prototype, design, or coded element may be considered the substantive component of the thesis work.
-Supervisors and program directors may be able to recommend recent examples relevant to the student’s interests.
-The Inforum library maintains a listing of Faculty of Information Master’s theses, many of which are downloadable in full.
+Supervisors and the MMSt Program Director may be able to recommend recent examples relevant to the student’s interests.
+The Faculty of Information maintains a listing of Faculty of Information Master’s theses, many of which are downloadable in full.

-The MMSt Program Directors oversee all aspects of the thesis process in their respective programs.
+The MMSt Program Director oversees all aspects of the thesis process.
 Students and supervisors are encouraged to consult with them periodically throughout the thesis process.

-- All of the following Museum Studies half-courses (2.0 FCE):
+- All of the following Museum Studies half-courses (2.0 credit):